lightblue-platform/lightblue-docs-developer/configuration/README.md

 Currently MongoDB CRUD backend supports these options:

    * updateBatchSize (integer): Default value is 64.
 This controls the batch size of insert/update operations.
+   * concurrentModification: Configuration options for concurrent modification detection:
-   * concurrentModificationDetection (boolean): Default value is 'true'.
+     * detection (boolean): Default value is 'true'.
 When this is set, non-atomic upsert/update operations will use optimistic locking to detect if the documents the current thread is operating on have been modified by another thread during the update operation.
+     * failureRetryCount (int): Default value is 3.
+When a concurrent modification is detected, the operation will be retried this many times before giving up with an error.
+     * reevaluateQueryForRetry (boolean): Default value is 'true'.
+When true, if a concurrent modification is detected on a document, the document is re-validated to see if it still matches the query.
+If it does, update is retried, otherwise the document is left untouched.
+If set to 'false', updates on documents that are modified by another thread will be retried unconditionally.

 #### MongoDB extensions